mirthe/kirby_instagramimport/README.md

 Note: this routine won't work with a private Instagram profile, as you can only get a token for public profiles.

-Add the following to your Kirby config where XX is your token:
+Add the following to your Kirby config where XX is your token and 5 is the number of posts you want to process at once:

     'instagram.token' => 'XXX',
+    'instagram.limit' => 5,

 Run the routine on